 Fortunately, you don’t need medication to cope with your ailment—all you need is a shot of Comedy Writing 101.

 It doesn’t matter what writing style you call home; every writer can benefit from learning a few new tricks.
-If you’re a fan of such bestselling authors as Carl Hiaasen, Janet Evanovich, Christopher Moore or Maureen Dowd, you know that humor can be a great tool in many different genres.
+If you’re a fan of such bestselling authors like Carl Hiaasen, Janet Evanovich, Christopher Moore, or Maureen Dowd, you know that humor can be a great tool in many different genres.
 But beyond that, the reckless act of trying to be funny can free any writer from the fear of taking chances and boost creativity in unexpected ways.

 With that in mind, here are 10 ways you can improve your writing by thinking like a comedy writer.

 10 Ways to Improve Your Writing While Thinking Like a Comedy Writer

 #10 Hold Your Readers’ Attention With Incongruity